 We welcome you to a unique festival of meditative music across genres.
 The main venue is the very special Tanum Mediaeval Church in Bærum.
-There are also concerts in Sagene Church and Kulturkirken Jakob in Oslo.
+The opening concert is held in Jar Church in Bærum.

-Although talks and presentations will be in Norwegian, and although the current web site does not present the concerts in depth in English, most parts of the program will be very accessible for non-Norwegians.
+Although talks and presentations will be in Scandinavian languages, and although the current web site does not present the concerts in depth in English, most parts of the program will be very accessible for non-Norwegians.

-World-class artists will perform Bach, Messiaen, lyrical jazz, folk music and intriguing solo dance; all selected with the aim of exploring the different aspects of what can be called 'meditative' qualities in music.
+World-class artists will perform Bach, Messiaen, Valen, lyrical jazz, folk music, hymns and intriguing improvisations; all selected with the aim of exploring the different aspects of what can be called 'meditative' qualities in music.

 Here is a brief presentation of what you can experience, even without understanding Norwegian:

-Contact us at for more information about the program and how to get tickets, or how to become a festival volunteer.
+Contact us at firstname.lastname@example.org for more information about the program and how to get tickets, or how to become a festival volunteer..